ergo-services/ergo/docs/advanced/message-versioning.md

 }
 ```

-This avoids Go modules v2+ path changes and keeps imports stable across the cluster.
+This avoids Go modules v2+ complexity and keeps imports stable across the cluster.

 ### Registration Helper